 1. Write the five basic emotions down on sticky notes or note cards.

 2. Write down all or some of the emotions for each category.
 Cut those words apart.

 3. With your kids, talk about each emotion and where it might fit in one of the 5 basic emotions categories.
 Put those emotions under the appropriate category.

 As parents, we can share with our kids our own emotions.
 “I’m feeling . . . ”

 Dr. Siegel suggests you help kids identify their own emotions by asking them, “I wonder if you’re feeling . . . ” (Using I wonder does not put words in their mouth but gives them a start to figuring out what they might be feeling.)

 More Emotions & Empathizing Activities

 1. When you’re reading a story together, try to label the emotions of the characters.

 2. When watching TV or movies, pause the show and ask if your kids can tell by the body language and the words what emotions that person is feeling.

-3. Use the free printable coloring page from Babbles and Dabbles to draw how a person’s face look for different emotions.
+3. Use my free blank faces emotion printable coloring page to draw different emotions.